-The frameworks review has thrown up a further issue on which the Expressive Arts group will need to consider.
-Some frameworks seek to differentiate learners' performance at the same chronological or progressive stage by using a grading system or mark.
+The frameworks review has thrown up a further issue on which the Languages, Literacy and Communication group will need to make a decision.
+Some frameworks seek to differentiate learners' performance at the same chronological or progressive stage using a grading system or mark.
 For example, British Columbia places students' performance in one of the following categories (with detailed descriptors): Not Yet Within Expectations, Meets Expectations (minimally), Fully Meets Expectations and Exceeds Expectations at every year.
 Ontario applies a mark: 1 = limited effectiveness, 2 = some effectiveness, 3 = considerable effectiveness and 4 = a high degree of effectiveness or thorough effectiveness.
 The expected State Standard is 3.
-The NFER 2004 Report reported similarly graded systems in Massachusetts and elsewhere in the USA and in Victoria, Australia.
+The ACTFL framework describes standards of performance for three broad levels - Novice, Intermediate and Advanced - and divides each into High, Mid and Low.

-Other frameworks, such as Australia's current national one and New Zealand's, offer ungraded descriptions of complex achievement and interacting skills.
+On the other hand, frameworks such as those of Australia and New Zealand and the CLPE Scales offer ungraded descriptions of complex achievement and interacting skills.

 This matter is related to the number of stages of development it is appropriate to describe in a progressive framework.
 A possible justification for the kinds of grading or marks systems shown may be that descriptions of very broadly defined frameworks do not give teachers and learners enough detail in deciding on next steps in learning.
 An obvious potential disadvantage is the danger of labelling learners and the associated motivational issues.
-Approaches like that of New Zealand seek to provide desirable guidance and support for pedagogy and assessment for learning through additional associated material and encouraging continuing professional development activities.
-The Expressive Arts group will need to consider and decide for or against a partly graded system.
+Approaches like that of New Zealand and of the CLPE Scales seek to provide desirable guidance and support for pedagogy and assessment for learning through additional associated material and encouraging continuing professional development activities.

-'I can' statements
+'I can' Statements

-Most of the Expressive Arts frameworks reviewed described achievement outcomes and progression without using 'I can' statements.
+Ways of describing progression points or standards vary across the frameworks reviewed - some use 'I can' statements, some do not.
 Successful Futures proposes that the Welsh curriculum should use 'I can' statements: it will be possible to write the achievement outcomes using that formula, once decisions have been made about the crucial nature of the achievements.
+As noted above, Frisian schools make use of an adapted version of the CEFR in which 'I can' statements of achievement are used.
+Ashton (2014) also reported that 'in the Nordic-Baltic region, the Bergen can-do project used adapted CEFR descriptors to develop a set of can-do statements for on-going self-assessment for 11-12 year olds.'

-Decisions for the Expressive Arts Group Arising from the Review
+Decisions for the Languages, Literacy and Communication Group Arising from the Review